BANKONPYTHAI/qOracleAlpha/README.md

 Is designed to be used as the root unit-of-account in future DeFi or synthetic asset protocols, such as price-pegged assets or quantum-secure oracles.

-What We Built
+# BANKON PYTHAI
-We have created a production-ready foundation for a BANKON PYTHAI token—intended for use on next-generation or quantum-ready blockchains.
+We have created the foundation for aproduction-ready BANKON PYTHAI token—intended for use on Qubic for next-generation quantum-ready blockchain transactions.
 This token:

-Can serve as a basis for pegged synthetic assets, such as qBTC, qETH, or stablecoins using price feeds/oracles.
+serves as the basis for pegged synthetic assets, such as qBTC, qETH, or stablecoins using price feeds/oracles.

 Is immune to admin intervention, upgradable logic, or malicious upgrades by design.